kensho-technologies/graphql-compiler/README.rst

 - Mapping SQLAlchemy :code:`Table` objects to GraphQL objects
 - Specifying SQL edges

-The documentation explains in details and puts everything together in the `End to End SQL Example <#end-to-end-sql-example>`__.
+The following documentation explain these steps in detail and puts everything together in the `End-to-End SQL Example <#end-to-end-sql-example>`__.

 Inferring the :code:`dialect`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^